 For those who live in wet climates like Washington’s west side or the coast of Maine, a rain jacket is a wardrobe staple for at least half the year.
 While some women appreciate the versatility and savings of a one-quiver design like the Torrentshell 3L above, others will find the added coverage and style of a thigh-length jacket to be worth the investment.
 Unless we’re counting ounces or need to stay highly mobile, we love the extra protection for walking in the rain, sitting down on wet surfaces, and pairing with clothing like bulky sweaters, blazers, and dresses.
 And despite their casual intentions, many parka-style jackets don’t sacrifice much in the way of performance, with fully waterproof constructions and high-quality finishes.

 With many of the same top-notch performance features as their popular Aspire Jacket below, Outdoor Research’s Aspire Trench is our favorite parka-style raincoat of the season.
 The styling of the Aspire is top-notch, with a trendy mid-thigh cut (36-in. center back length), a flattering shape with a waist cinch, Velcro wrist cuffs, and a functional hood with a stand-up collar.
 The jacket also holds its own in terms of technical performance with a trustworthy 3-layer construction, a stretchy yet durable (40D) face fabric, and a 15-ounce weight (impressive for the amount of coverage you get).
-You can save a lot of money with a jacket like the REI Rainier Long Line ($139), but for the best mix of elegance and performance, the OR Aspire Trench gets our vote.
-Editor’s note: The past-generation Aspire Trench is still available at the time of publishing and will save you some cash, with the most notable difference being its 2-layer Gore-Tex Paclite membrane (the new 3L AscentShell build is both stretchier and more breathable).
+You can save money with the REI Rainier Long Line ($139), but for the best mix of elegance and performance, the OR Aspire Trench gets our vote.

 See the Outdoor Research Aspire 3L Trench